Playing The Player

 - The first Persona has this revelation pretty early on: Kandori's machine is not only manipulating your reality, but another one as well, and one of your party members is the other world counterpart of your sick classmate, which explains her apparent amnesia and sudden recovery.
 Then, later on, there's another one: Kandori's machine created the new reality from the dreams of your sick classmate, and her other world counterpart is actually a shadow of her.

-- Persona 4 plays a rather cruel one as well when the protagonist's young cousin Nanako (who the player has had plenty of time to get attached to) is kidnapped by the apparent Big Bad, Nametame.
-After proceeding through a Disc One Final Dungeon to beat Nametame and rescue Nanako, you find out that you were too late, as being in the Midnight Channel too long ultimately kills Nanako when she's brought to the hospital.
-The player then gets the opportunity to exact revenge on Nametame by throwing him into the Midnight Channel to suffer the same fate, but doing so nets the player the worst ending and ensures that Nanako stays dead.
+- Persona 4 plays a rather cruel one when the protagonist's young cousin Nanako (who the player has had plenty of time to get attached to) is kidnapped by the apparent Big Bad, Nametame.
+After proceeding through a Disc One Final Dungeon to rescue her, you find out that you were too late, as being in the Midnight Channel too long ultimately kills her when she's brought to the hospital.
+The player then gets the opportunity to exact revenge on the kidnapper by throwing him into the Midnight Channel to suffer the same fate, but doing so nets the player the worst ending and ensures that she stays dead.
 Turns out that Nametame is a Well-Intentioned Extremist who thought he was saving his victims, and he was just being played like a fiddle by the real murderer.

 - OFF pulls this off masterfully, with one of the main characters successfully tricking you into destroying the world.
 If you manage to find this out in time, it'll be too late, with you also finding out he may not even be human in the first place, and the plot of the game is so rife with Mind Screw that whether the Batter is an Omnicidal Maniac Villain Protagonist or a Well-Intentioned Extremist Anti-Hero is completely up to the player's perception.